ladybug-tools/spider/read-gbxml/gbxml-viewer/r7/gbxml-viewer7-07-reports/README.md

 ## Change Log

+### 2017-11-28 ~ Theo

+Many fun improvements

+* Add details tag to the various sections
+* Add buttons to toggle the display of different surface types
+* Add buttons to toggle display of duplicate adjacencies

 ### 2017-11-26 ~ Theo

 Looking at recursive traversal techniques.
 Probably not worth it.
 Better to handles each JSON object on its own terms,